ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Message ID

-The MIMI content format relies heavily of message IDs to refer to other messages, to reply, react, edit, delete, and report on the status of messages.
+The MIMI content format relies heavily on message IDs to refer to other messages, to reply, react, edit, delete, and report on the status of messages.
 Every MIMI content message contains a 32-octet per-message cryptographically random salt, and has a 32-octet message ID which is calculated